wp-plugins/wp-quicklatex/readme.txt

 == Change Log ==

+= 2.4.1 =
+* Increase speed by minor code refactoring.

 = 2.4 =
-* Increase speed by using cURL if allowed by the server configuration.
+* Increase speed by using cURL if allowed by the server configuration
-* Support of restricted servers with disabled `allow_url_fopen`.
+* Support of restricted servers with disabled `allow_url_fopen`

 = 2.3 =
 * Increase speed by formula properties caching